Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs: Theoretical Analysis

-Here, we have considered three different kinds of probable prompts (text, visual and audio) in a composite prompt space \(\mathcal{P}:\mathop{\times}\limits_{M}\mathcal{P}_{M}\) for the sake of completeness.
-However, in the following calculation, we restrict ourselves only to the notion of \(p\) without any loss of generality.
-The above Eq.~\eqref{eq:def7} employs a compact mathematical notation\footref{fn:modal_expand} to represent multimodal components succinctly.
+pertaining to each modality \(\forall M \in \mathcal{M}:=\{T,V,A\}\), where the prompts can also be categorized into a composite prompt space \(\mathcal{P}:\,\mathop{\times}\limits_{M}\mathcal{P}_{M},\) with each prompt \(p=(p^{(M)})_{p^{(M)}\in \mathcal{P}_{M}}\) in a modality-aware prescription to accommodate three different kinds of probable inputs (i.e., T, V \& A) for the sake of completeness.
+However, in the following calculation in this paper, we restrict ourselves only to the notion of \(p\) without any loss of generality.
+Expanded form\footref{fn:modal_expand} of Eq.~\eqref{eq:def7} is found in Appendix~\ref{appendix:notes}.

-\subsection{Formulations to Hallucination Energy}
+\subsection{Formulations to hallucination Energy}

-To begin with, we are after a fruitful formulation of \(f_{p}\) that connects the model output distribution to an underlying energy landscape \( \mathcal{E}(x,p) \), enabling (i) interpretability of mode concentration, (ii) incorporation of temperature-driven exploration, and (iii) spectral graph-based analysis of energy propagation.
+To begin with, we are after a fruitful formulation of \(f_{p}(x)\) that connects the model output distribution to an underlying energy landscape to enable modal interpretability, temperature-driven exploration, and spectral graph analysis.
+The total energy functional \(\mathcal{E}(x,p, \cdot):\ \mathcal{X}\times\mathcal{P}\to \mathbb{R}^{+}\) associated with the model input-output plus suppressed parameters can be decomposed into intra-modal, pairwise cross-modal, and joint multimodal interactions.

-For kernel \(K_M\), let \(\Phi_M: \mathcal{X}_M \to \mathcal{H}_M\) be its feature map (using the results of Moore–Aronszajn theorem \cite{Aronszajn1950RKHS}) for each modality \(M\in \mathcal{M}\).
-Feature maps can be viewed as operators\footref{fn:feature_map} that embed data points into a high‑dimensional (possibly infinite‑dimensional) Hilbert space.

-The total energy functional \(\mathcal{E}(x,p)\) can be decomposed into intra-modal, pairwise cross-modal, and joint multimodal interactions.
 This decomposition allows us to localize the sources of hallucination within and across modalities.
-This structure not only reveals which modality interactions contribute most to semantic drift but also enables deriving tight spectral bounds (via Rayleigh–Ritz, see Eq.~\eqref{eq:rayleigh_bounds_energy} in Appendix~\ref{appendix:supp_results} for more details) on hallucination energy, which would be impossible under a monolithic energy formulation.